 This method of data collection is quit popular, particularly in case of big enquires, it is adopted by individuals, research workers.
 Private and public organization and even by government also.
 A questionnaires consists of number of question printed or type in a definite order on a form or set of forms.
 The respondents have to answer the question on their own.

 Importance:-

 - i.
 Low cost and universal

 - ii.
-Free from biases.
+Respondents have adequate time to respond

 - iii.
-Respondents have adequate time to respond

-- iv.
 Fairly approachable

 Demerits:-